Your first day to register for Fall 2022 classes is anticipated to take place on Wednesday, June 15 at 9:00 AM ET.

-Your own first-year schedule will vary depending on a number of factors, like what degree program you are in (BS in Business, or Business and Political Economy, or Business, Technology, and Entrepreneurship), whether you have any qualifying test scores that place you out of required courses, or even whether a particular class section has filled up already when you go to register.
+Your own first-year schedule will vary depending on a number of factors, like what degree program you are in (BS in Business, or Business and Political Economy, or Business, Technology and Entrepreneurship), whether you have any qualifying advanced standing test scores (AP, IB, A-Levels, etc.) that place you out of required courses, or even whether a particular class section has filled up already when you go to register.
 Remember that your course schedule can be modified throughout the summer and into the beginning of the fall semester.
 You’ll learn how to build your class schedule based on your specific degree program at the links below, but before you do, here are some helpful reminders:

 Get to know Albert.
 Oh, you two haven't met yet?
-In May, once you officially confirm your place in the NYU Stern Class of 2025, it's time to get acquainted!
+In May, once you officially confirm your place in the NYU Stern Class of 2026, it's time to get acquainted!
 Albert is the student information portal, which is where you will be registering for your classes.
 Review Albert class registration guides to assist you.

 Plan ahead.
 Be mindful of your expected obligations outside of the classroom (such as religious observances and other commitments) when scheduling classes.

 Maintain satisfactory degree progress.
 Aim to enroll in 16 – 18 credits each semester.